gamesbook/pyprototypr/docs/core_shapes.rst

 for easier viewing of the small PNG images.

-Most shapes can be styled by setting one or more of the `Shapes' Common Properties`_.
+Most shapes can be styled by setting one or more of the `Shapes Common Properties`_.
 Other shapes have additional properties available that allow even further styling.

 To make it easier to see where and how a shape has been drawn, most of these